Dashticz/dashticz/docs/blocks/domoticzblocks.rst

 Block title
 ~~~~~~~~~~~

 A special block type is a block title.
-A block title only contains a title element.
 You define a block title as follows::

   blocks['blocktitle_1'] = {  //'blocktitle_1' must be an unique name
-    type: 'blocktitle',       //Set type to 'blocktitle'
+    type: 'blocktitle',       //Set type to 'blocktitle' (required for block title)
-    title: 'Switches'         //The title of the block as shown in the dashboard.
+    title: 'Switches',        //The title of the block as shown in the dashboard.
+    width: 6,                 //The width of the block relative to the column width
+    icon: 'far fa-lightbulb', //If you want  to show an icon, choose from: https://fontawesome.com/icons?d=gallery&m=free
+    image: 'lightbulb.png'    //If you want to show an image instead if icon, place image in img/ folder
   }

 Full example of one block title and two devices::